 - Heat milk in a heavy bottomed pan.
 Let it come to a boil.

 - Once the milk comes to a boil, add the rice.
 Keep stirring continuously till milk reduces to half and rice cooks completely.
 The rice should disintegrate completely when you press it in between your index finger and thumb.
 This process will take time, so be patient and do not stop stirring.
 Keep the flame at medium to low.

 - Once the rice is cooked completely and the milk has reduced by half (or more), add the sugar.
 The sugar has to be added once the rice is cooked, because the rice won’t cook after the sugar is added.

 - Stir and cook till you achieve a creamy consistency (see video).
 The kheer should look slightly runny, yet be creamy.
 This is because it will keep getting thicker with time.

 - Turn off the flame and add the fried cashews, soaked raisins and cardamom powder.
 Give it one last mix.

 - Serve hot or freeze and serve cold.
 Enjoy!

-I hope you try this delicious and full-proof rice kheer this festive season.
+I hope you try this delicious and fool-proof rice kheer this festive season.
 If you have any doubts, comments, or feedback, please reach out to me in comments or my social media handles.

 Find me on Instagram – www.instagram.com/slurrpilicious